redox-os/book/src/chat.md

 ### Troubleshooting

-If you don't to deal with the Element problems, try [Nheko](https://nheko-reborn.github.io/) or [Fractal](https://gitlab.gnome.org/World/fractal).
+If you don't want to deal with the Element problems, try [Nheko](https://nheko-reborn.github.io/) or [Fractal](https://gitlab.gnome.org/World/fractal).

-If you have connection problems see [this](https://status.matrix.org/) website to see if the `matrix.org` homeserver is normal.
+If you have connection problems see [this](https://status.matrix.org/) website to see if the `matrix.org` homeserver is running normally.

 #### Element